hands-on-tech/hands-on-tech.github.io/_drafts/cassandra-jpa-example.markdown

 ```
 ***Code:** Example code to perform connect, write, read, update and delete operations using Achilles.*

-- Achilles integration with IDE and generating mapping sources sucks
-	- Reminds me of SOAP times
-	- Everytime that you change the POJO classes mapping with the database, you need to rebuild the project to rebuild the classes

 ## Elapsed time measurement
 The measurement of the elapsed time is performed to check the execution of the atomic operation only.
 This means that the time required to create or get `User` objects will not be considered.
 In the following code example we can check that a `Stopwatch` is used to measure the elapsed time of the `persist` operation only.